SAP-samples/btp-developer-guide-cap/documentation/change-tracking/2-implement.md

 # Implement Change Tracking

-In this tutorial, you will learn how to incorporate the change tracking feature into an existing Incident management application.
+In this tutorial, you will learn how to incorporate the change tracking feature into an existing Incident Management application.

-## Setup
+## Set Up

 Since you already have the Incident Mnagement application set up in your preferred IDE, let's include the following *npm* dependency.

-1. Open **Terminal** >> **New Terminal**
+1. Open **Terminal** -> **New Terminal**
-2. Enter the following command
+2. Run the following command

 ```sh
 npm add @cap-js/change-tracking